EmixamPP/linux-enable-ir-emitter/README.md

 ```

 ## How to enable your infrared emitter?
-1. To improve configuration speed, stand in front of the camera and make sure the room is well lit.
+1. Stand in front of the camera and make sure the room is well lit.
-1. Ensure to not use the camera during the execution.
+2. Ensure to not use the camera during the execution.
-2. Be patient, do not kill the process, and whatever the reason.
-(Unless the execution is stuck for more than 10 minutes.)
+3. Be patient, do not kill the process.
-3. Execute `sudo linux-enable-ir-emitter configure`.
+4. Execute `sudo linux-enable-ir-emitter configure`.
-    * You can specify your infrared camera with the option `-d`, by default it is `-d /dev/video2`.
     * If you have many emitters on the camera, specify it using the option `-e`.
 E.g. `-e 2` if you have 2 emitters.
-4. Answer to the asked questions.
+5. Answer to the asked questions.
-5. Sometimes, it can request you to shut down, then boot and retry ($\neq$ reboot)
+6. Sometimes, it can request you to shut down, then boot and retry ($\neq$ reboot)

 If you like the project, do not hesitate to star the repository to support me, thank you !

 If the configuration failed:
-1. But you saw the ir emitter flashing, switch to manual configuration mode by adding the `-m` option
+1. But you saw the ir emitter flashing, switch to manual mode by using the `-m` option
-2. Also, try the exhaustive configuration by adding the `-x` option
+2. Also, try the exhaustive search by using the `-l -1` option
 3. Otherwise, *please consult the [docs](docs/README.md) before opening an issue*

 The software supports the configuration of multiple devices, execute the configure command and specify each time which device to configure.